Kooroshoo/Pedestrian-Simulation-Final-/README.md

 ![gif Orca](https://user-images.githubusercontent.com/26629624/83361231-84136f00-a387-11ea-9312-b64b01d43504.gif)

 For achieving a more realistic behavior we have also combined the two models with the A star path finding algorithm.
-We will compare these two algorithms in two scenarios: where a large crowd wants to exit a building, and where two groups of pedestrians want to pass one another in a hallway.
+We have compared these two algorithms in two scenarios: where a large crowd wants to exit a building, and where two groups of pedestrians want to pass one another in a hallway.

 For the implementation of the ORCA model, we used the RVO library: [Link](http://gamma.cs.unc.edu/RVO2/)